-Dental care is high up in the priority list when it comes to good overall hygiene.
-From the moment we grow our first tooth, literally every single person needs to visit the dentist on a regular basis.
+Dental care is high on the priority list when it comes to good overall hygiene.
+From the moment we grow our first tooth, every single person needs to visit the dentist on a regular basis.
 Regardless of the fact that dental hygiene is imperative to our health, it’s no secret that regular mandatory visits to the dentist aren’t a walk in the park for most people.
 Let’s face it, the feeling of being in a clinic can stir up some anxiety, especially for children.

 A dental assistant’s job is just as demanding as it is enriching.
 They have to possess the willingness to take on a variety of tasks for the wellness of their patients.
-Their duties range from patient care and office tasks to laboratory duties and chair side assignments.
+Their duties range from patient care and office tasks to laboratory duties and chair-side assignments.
 As soon as the patient walks into the clinic, it’s the job of the dental assistant to make them feel as comfortable as possible while they prep them in the dental chair until the moment they walk out.

-The great thing about becoming a dental assistant is that it opens a door for a myriad of opportunities for you.
+The great thing about becoming a dental assistant is that it opens a door to a myriad of opportunities for you.
 There are dental assistants who have ventured into higher positions in the medical field.
 Some have advanced and become dental managers, dental-assisting instructors, or product sales representatives.

 It takes skill, personality, persistence, and determination to take on the vital and fulfilling position of a dental assistant.
-After all, they are instrumental in many medical procedures that range from simple prophylaxis and tooth extraction to the more complex tooth implants and wisdom tooth surgery.
+After all, they are instrumental in many medical procedures that range from simple prophylaxis and tooth extraction to more complex tooth implants and wisdom tooth surgery.
 The patient’s dental well-being is in their hands.

 The duties of dental assistants include the following: